thinkshout/feeding-texas/about/events/feeding-with-impact-conference.md

 subhead: August 19-21, 2015 - Austin, Texas
 banner: https://s3-us-west-2.amazonaws.com/assets.feedingtexas.org/images/banners/banner-02.jpg
 summary: |
-  Join VISTAs, SNAP education and outreach colleagues in Austin for the 2015 “Feeding With Impact” Conference.
+  Join fellow VISTAs, nutrition educators and benefits outreach colleagues in Austin for the 2015 “Feeding With Impact” Conference.
 calls_to_action:
   - 1
   - 2
 permalink: /feeding-with-impact-conference
 ---
-Please join us for the **2015 “Feeding With Impact” Conference**.
-We hope you will find the conference engaging and informative.
-The tentative workshop sessions are listed below.
+Please join us for the **2015 “Feeding With Impact” Conference** to gain new skills and connect the dots between nutrition education, benefits outreach and VISTA partnerships happening at your food bank.

-To register and and reserve hotel accommodations, follow this [link] (http://bit.ly/1Mi01pD).

 The conference will take place at the Sheraton Austin at the Capitol.
+Feeding Texas has negotiated a rate for conference attendees of $126/night: [register and reserve a room here](http://bit.ly/1Mi01pD).

+Tentative workshop sessions include:

 **General Sessions**

-* Feeding With Impact and our need for collaboration
+* Feeding With Impact and the need for collaboration

-* Cultural Competency Training
+* Cultural competency

-* How to start, build, and sustain a successful partnership
+* How to start, build, and sustain successful partnerships

-*	Work Plans, Relationships and Customer Service
+*	Work plans, relationships and customer service

 **VISTA Track**

-* Story Banking
+* Story banking

-* Reporting/Legacy Folders
+* Reporting and documenting your work

-* Evaluation
+* Evaluating partnerships

-* Health and Economic Panels
+* Health and economic panels

-* VISTA Round Table Discussions
+* Navigating your food bank and new position

-**SNAP-Ed Track**
+**Nutrition Education Track**

-* Best practices in developing partnerships for child health
+* Best practices in partnerships for child health
 * Expanding the classroom to kitchens and gardens
 * Classroom management skills
 * Food demo skills

-* Texas SNAP Participation Data
+* Targeting your work with SNAP participation data

-**SNAP Outreach Track**
+**Benefits Outreach Track**

-* HHSC Updates
+* HHSC policy & legislative updates

-* Texas SNAP Participation Data
+* Targeting your work with SNAP participation data

-*	What your Subcontract Means to You
+*	What your subcontract means to you

-*	HHSC Office of Social Services Process Redesign
+*	HHSC Office of Social Services process redesign

-*	Senior SNAP Outreach Best Practices and Toolkit
+*	Reaching seniors - outreach, in-reach and referrals